sebastianvillanoy/kickstarter-analysis/README.md

 ### Conclusions from Outcomes based on Launch Date
 <p>
 1) Theatre campaigns launched in May have the most number of success.
-Louise should consider launching her play campaign during this month especially since plays comprise more than a quarter of theater campaigns.
+Louise should consider launching her play campaign during this month especially since the plays subcategory comprises more than a quarter of theater campaigns.
 </p>
 <p>
 2) Lousie should avoid launching her play campaign in the fourth quarter of the year.
 This period contains both the lowest number of successful theater campaigns (37 campaigns in December) and one of the highest number of unsuccessful theater campaigns (50 campaigns in October).
 </p>

-### Conclusions from the Outcomes based on Goals?
+### Conclusions from the Outcomes based on Goals
 <p>
-1) Success rates fall with the rise in funding goals of a campaign.
-Therefore, play campaigns with very high funding goals are generally unsuccesful in meeting them.
-Louise might want to reconsider her $10,000 goal since only around half of the campaigns of the same catgeory and funding goal as her are able to successfully meet their funding goals.
+1) Successful percentages of play campaigns fall with the rise in funding goals.
+Therefore, play campaigns that start with very high funding goals are usually unsuccessful in meeting them.
+Louise might want to reconsider her $10,000 goal since only around half of the campaigns of the same category and funding goal as her are successful.
+In addition, the summary statistics reveal that Louise's $10,000 goal is much closer to the mean goal of failed play campaigns ($9,827) than it is to the mean goal of succesful play campaigns ($4,101).
+Before starting her campaign, Louise should be aware that the mean pledge for successful play campaigns is $4,536.
 </p>

-### Limitations of this dataset
+### Limitations of the Dataset
 <p>
 The data set does not provide insight into the reasons why certain campaigns are cancelled.
 These reasons can vary and can affect our classificaton of success and failure.
 Perhaps the owner of campaign found alternative sources funding for his or her project.
 In this case, there was no need to continue with the kickstarter since the financial goals were met.
 However, this does not necessarily mean that a campaign was unsuccessful.
 </p>